© TVE R. Gaens

 A (Christmas) star is born in Saxony

 More than 160 years ago, a very special star was born in the small town of Herrnhut in eastern Saxony.
 Known as “Moravian Star”, or Herrnhuter Stern in German, it has a 25-point form, is made of paper and cardboard, and considered the origin of this particular type of Christmas decoration.
 Today, the stars are still made by hand and have become popular Christmas decorations in many places around the world.
+Recently the Moravian Church in Herrnhut has become a UNESCO World Heritage.

 Tip: Join a workshop and try making a Moravian Star yourself!